ludvigsandberg/minecraft/README.md

 ## Developers

-### Dev Environment

-You want to setup an iterative dev environment so that docker doesn't recompile everything when you build.
+You will want to setup a dev environment where docker doesn't recompile everything every time you build.
 Use your editor of choice.
-On Windows I strongly recommend using WSL.
+On Windows I recommend [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) and [WinDbg](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger).

 1. Configure CMake.
-This will generate `build/compile_commands.json` which clangd requires.
-If you aren't using clangd you might be able to skip this step.
     ```sh
     cmake -B build -S .
     ```